Barbara Goodman: Community and political career

-Family
+Later life and death

-Goodman was the niece of former Auckland City mayor Sir Dove-Myer Robinson, in whose honour she spearheaded a memorial sculpture in Aotea Square, which was built in 2002.
+Goodman spearheaded the project for a memorial sculpture to her uncle, Sir Dove-Myer Robinson, in Aotea Square, which was built in 2002.
 The sculpture celebrates the contribution "Robbie" made to the city.

-Following Goodman's DBE in 1989, her cousin Lesley Max was made a Dame Commander of the New Zealand Order of Merit for services to children in the 2010 New Year Honours.
+Following Goodman's DBE in 1989, her cousin, Lesley Max, was also made a Dame Commander of the New Zealand Order of Merit, for services to children, in the 2010 New Year Honours.
 It is understood to be the first time two Jewish cousins were both made dames.

-Death

 Goodman died in Auckland on 21 June 2013, aged 80, having suffered from Parkinson's disease for several years.